Charlotte Spousal Support Attorneys

 - The property owned by each spouse

 A divorce impacts nearly every aspect of your life.
-And after your divorce is finalized, you may find yourself in a financial situation you never expected to be in.
+After your divorce is finalized, you may be in a financial situation you never expected.
 Though not everyone qualifies for spousal support, it is a viable option for many people.
 Depending on your and your ex-spouse’s financial situation, you may qualify for one of the below support options.

 Rehabilitative Alimony

-Rehabilitative alimony is typically given to a former spouse for a short period of time.
+Rehabilitative alimony is typically given to a former spouse for a short period.

-The goal of this type of alimony is to provide the receiving party with the funds necessary for them to become self-sufficient.
-Most often, money received for rehabilitative alimony needs to be put towards obtaining a skill, education, or employment.
-Either after a designated period of time or once the receiver is self-sufficient, alimony payments are stopped.
+This alimony provides the receiving party with the funds necessary to become self-sufficient.
+Often, money received for rehabilitative alimony is used to obtain a skill, education, or employment.
+Alimony payments are stopped after a designated period or once the receiver is self-sufficient.

 Lump-Sum Alimony

 Asset division is rarely an even 50/50 split.
-Often, lump-sum alimony is a one-time payment given to one party in lieu of a property settlement.
+Instead, lump-sum alimony is often a one-time payment to one party instead of a property settlement.

 Permanent Alimony

-Permanent alimony is support given from one former spouse to another until one party passes away or the receiving spouse remarries.
-To qualify for permanent alimony, the Courts will look at a few different things, like when you got married, how long you were married for, your earning capacity throughout the marriage, and both spouses’ finances.
+Permanent alimony is the support from one former spouse to another until one party passes away or the receiving spouse remarries.
+To qualify for permanent alimony, the Courts will look at a few different things, like when you got married, how long you were married, your earning capacity throughout the marriage, and both spouses’ finances.

 Temporary Alimony

-If a couple separates but isn’t formally divorced yet, temporary alimony may be granted.
-Just like all other forms of alimony payments, temporary support can be adjusted over time and depending on changing circumstances.
+If a couple separates but isn’t formally divorced, temporary alimony may be granted.
+Like all other alimony payments, temporary support can be adjusted over time and depending on changing circumstances.

-In North Carolina, spousal support (alimony) may be modified if there is a substantial change in circumstances that justifies a modification.
+In North Carolina, spousal support (alimony) may be modified if a substantial change in circumstances justifies a modification.
 Common examples of changes in circumstances that may warrant spousal support modification include:

 - Loss of Employment: If the supporting spouse experiences a significant and involuntary loss of employment, it may be grounds for seeking a modification of spousal support.

-- Change in Income: A substantial decrease or increase in the income of either spouse may be considered a change in circumstances.
+- Change in Income: A substantial decrease or increase in either spouse's income can be considered a change in circumstances.
 This could result from factors such as a job change, promotion, or career change.

-- Health Issues: A decline in the health of either spouse that affects their ability to work or support themselves may be considered a change in circumstances.
+- Health Issues: A decline in either spouse's health that affects their ability to work or support themselves may be considered a change in circumstances.

 - Retirement: If the supporting spouse retires, there may be grounds for modifying spousal support.
 However, this depends on the specific circumstances and whether retirement was foreseeable at the time of the original support order.